Henryyy-Hung/HKU-COMP3278-StudentCenter/README.md

-# HKU-COMP3278-StudentCenterGUI
+# HKU-COMP3278-StudentCenter

 # Introduction

 This is student center software's GUI based on python tkinter (only front end).
-If you take my code as reference, please be noticed that the UI thread and database handler are not separated (this is wrong).

 # Preview